 Draco was surprised by his father’s words that were meant to bring guilt.
 They hit their mark dead on as his words that were spoken in anger long ago really had hurt his father.
-His mother told him that he’d said he wished that it was him the Dark Lord killed and not James Potter.
+His mother told him that he’d said he wished that it was his father the Dark Lord killed and not James Potter.
 He was wrong to say it, no matter how heated the conversation.

 “I will do my duty, Father.
-But for the record, I do not wish you death.”
-Draco replied truthfully.
+But for the record, I do not wish you death,” Draco replied truthfully.

 He hated his father for his past treatment and hated him now for being a Death Eater and getting him involved in such a dangerous and gravely situation, but those things didn’t exactly warrant death.
 Could he ever forgive him?